missionpinball/mpf-mc/mpf/mc/tests/README.md

 repository folder. (e.g. the parent folder called "mpf" which itself has a child folder called "mpf" in it.)
 Then from there, run:

-`python -m unittest discover -s mpf/mc/tests`
+`python -m unittest discover mpf/mc/tests`

 If you want to run a single test, you can run it via: